ankitasikdar/cse2122/homework/homework-1.markdown

 From the book, page 172, question 8.

 **Due Sept 9, 11pm (Fri) Submit in Carmen**
+** Please name your file yourname-hw1.cpp and submit it on carmen. **

 Write a program that scores a blackjack hand.
 In blackjack, a player receives from two to five cards.
 The cards 2 through 10 are scored as 2 through 10